Brattleboro Vermont Loses Sober Living with Phoenix House Closure

 He claims that they do not have any immediate plans to take over the RISE initiative.

 However, tenants should be prepared for the worst, according to Phoenix House, which is seeking to locate another organization to take over the transitional housing services it provides.

 As a recovery-focused community, Vanderburgh House is dedicated to the success of every resident.
 Structured and recovery-focused sober living environments are provided by House Managers who are committed to helping our clients rebuild their lives free from the use of drugs or alcohol.

 Owner/Operators that partner with Vanderburgh House to provide sober living in their communities are responsible for most of our residences.
 If you want to manage a sober living home with Vanderburgh Communities as a part of our network of sober living operators, you may get Charters.
 Here’s your chance to learn more about the process of starting your own sober living facility!
 We cordially ask you to come meet with us so that we can go over the details of this great volunteer opportunity in your neighborhood.

-We are honored to have been a founding member of the national Sober House Directory, a useful tool for locating sober living facilities in your area that are a good fit for you.
+As the founding members of the Sober House Directory, we introduce to you a useful tool for locating sober living facilities in your area that are a good fit for you.
 If you don’t think a Vanderburgh House home is ideal for you, we invite you to look into this helpful resource for finding a sober living home that’s right for you.